 BFree Foods — breads, rolls, pittas and wraps, which use gluten-free oats in one of their loaves, but otherwise free of all allergens, and always vegan.
-An Irish brand, but available in supermarkets in the UK.
+An Irish brand, but available in supermarkets in the UK, such as Tesco.

 Genius — their GF bread contains egg, but their wraps don’t, so are vegan suitable and I think are also egg allergy safe.
 Available in supermarkets.

 Glutafin — prescriptions GF breads, many of which contain soya, but don’t contain egg or milk.